 This sign is used to mark sharp changes of alignment in the direction of travel, and must be at right angles to approaching traffic.
 To be effective, the sign must be visible at 500 feet.
 Trials should be done at both day and night to check the visibility of any large arrow signs.

 This is not a complete list of signs and regulations used by the state of Texas to mark sharp or steep curves.
-If you have specific questions about your accident case, you can contact Attorney Mark Anderson (free of charge) online or by phone to ask your question.
+If you have specific questions about your accident case, you can contact personal injury attorney Mark Anderson (free of charge) online or by phone to ask your question.

 Passengers in Steep Curve-Related Wrecks Have Rights